Skip to content

 In 2025, reportedly for the first time in Chinese judicial practice, a regional court addressed counsel’s use of AI in preparing briefs and exhibits in civil litigation, requiring them to fully disclose the use.
 This landmark ruling may also influence AI applications in criminal proceedings.

 The Xiamen Maritime Court had to determine the validity of an arbitration agreement and noted that claimant’s counsel may have used AI when preparing the court submission.
-Drawing on the Chartered Institute of Arbitrator Guideline on the Use of AI in Arbitration (2025), the Court emphasised the importance of disclosing AI usage to ensure fairness, transparency and the integrity of the proceedings, and held that when AI intervention may materially impact case substance – including evidence and arguments – users must provide full disclosure to the court.
+Drawing on the Chartered Institute of Arbitrators’ Guideline on the Use of AI in Arbitration (2025), the Court emphasised the importance of disclosing AI usage to ensure fairness, transparency and the integrity of the proceedings, and held that when AI intervention may materially impact case substance – including evidence and arguments – users must provide full disclosure to the court.
 The Court required counsel to disclose:

 1. the specific AI tools used;

-2. the scope the AI use (such as evidence summarisation, legal research, document drafting) as well as the intended purpose;
+2. the scope of the AI use (such as evidence summarisation, legal research, document drafting) as well as the intended purpose;

 5. a commitment to strict adherence to all applicable laws and regulations governing data security, personal information protection, and confidentiality obligations throughout AI use.